Mechanism of Disease

 Production of Cortisol in the hypothalamic-pituitary-adrenal (HPA) axis.Production of Cortisol in the hypothalamic-pituitary-adrenal (HPA) axis.

-*ACTH also stimulates the release of DHEA-S into the bloodstream.
-Low-serum DHEAS levels have been shown to be a marker of excess cortisol in patients with ACTH-independent hypercortisolism.6
+*ACTH also stimulates the release of DHEAS into the bloodstream.
+Low-serum DHEAS levels have been shown to be a marker of excess cortisol in people with ACTH-independent hypercortisolism.6

 THE DISRUPTION OF THE HPA AXIS AND HYPERCORTISOLISM